Steen Bille: Surveying the morning gift

 James VI heard in April 1593 that Henrik Below and Steen Bille were coming as ambassadors.
 In May Niels Krag and Steen Bille travelled to Scotland.
-Anna of Denmark, with her friends the Countess of Huntly and the Countess of Mar, and the ladies in waiting of her household came aboard the ambassadors' ship at Leith on 31 May.
+Anne of Denmark, with her friends the Countess of Huntly and the Countess of Mar, and the ladies in waiting of her household came aboard the ambassadors' ship at Leith on 31 May.
 She gave the sailors a gift of 100 gold crowns.
-In Edinburgh, they lodged in the Canongate at John Kinloch's house close to Holyrood Palace.
+In Edinburgh, the ambassadors lodged in the Canongate at John Kinloch's house close to Holyrood Palace.

 The ambassadors' role was to accept the lands of Dunfermline Abbey given to Anne as a "morning gift", and recently re-confirmed in the Parliament of Scotland.
 They negotiated with John Maitland of Thirlestane who had held some of the lands.
 Bille and Krag visited the dowry lands as Peder Munk had done in May 1590.

 The last week in July was occupied by the aftermath of an attack on Holyrood Palace by the Earl of Bothwell which they recorded in a Latin journal of their embassy.
 James VI had to explain the circumstances of Bothwell's appearance at Holyrood to them in a meeting with the Privy Council in the Tolbooth.
 They left the Scottish court on 6 August 1593, escorted to Leith by the queen and the royal councillors.
 A few weeks later a lion arrived from Denmark as a present from Christian IV with a German lion-keeper, Wilhelm Fröhlich.